OctopusDeploy/docs/docs/deployment-examples/kubernetes-deployments/deploy-container/index.md

 This value affects [Blue/Green deployments](#bluegreen-deployment-strategy), which will point the service to the new deployment only after the new deployment has succeeded.

+### Pod Termination Grace Period

+An optional value that defines how long Kubernetes will wait for the Pod resource to shutdown before it is killed.
+See the [Kubernetes documentation](http://g.octopushq.com/KubernetesPodTermination) for more details.

 ### Add Label

 Labels are custom key/value pairs that are assigned to Kubernetes resources.
 The labels defined in the `Deployment` section are applied to the Deployment, Pod, Service, Ingress, ConfigMap and Secret resources.